Caught in the Game

-Caught in the Game is the fourth album by American rock band Survivor, released in October 1983.
+Caught in the Game is the fourth album by American rock band Survivor, released on September 29, 1983.
 It features guest appearances by Mr. Mister's Richard Page and REO Speedwagon's Kevin Cronin.
 It is the band's last album to-date to feature lead vocalist Dave Bickler, who left due to vocal surgery.
 Bickler rejoined the band from 1993 to 2000, and again from 2013 to 2016.
 The first single "Caught In The Game" went to #77 at Billboard Hot 100 chart and later "I Never Stopped Loving You" failed to hit the Hot 100 reaching only #104.

 The hard to find 1999 Pony Canyon Japanese release on CD featured an insert with lyrics in English and Japanese and an OBI strip.
 The album was one of the many Survivor albums briefly taken out of print in 2009.
 However, it was remastered and reissued in 2010, distributed by Rock Candy Records.